Fixture Type ⇔ SHOWER FLOORS

 If the walls of your shower look good, but the floor you stand on looks really bad, we can refinish just the shower floor without having to refinish the shower walls (as long as the floor and the walls are separated by a caulk line, indicating that the shower and floor are not a one-piece unit).
 When sending pictures of your shower floor, please include the measurements, which usually range from 3x3 to 3x5.

-Pricing is based on a white or off-white finish, but if you want another color, choose from our solid color finishes, as we can special order ($75) our refinishing process in any of these colors.
-We do not refinish in dark colors because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.
+Our standard color is white or off-white, but if you want a specific color and have the number and/or name of it, we can probably "special order" it from our manufacturer at an additional cost of $125.
+Please note that we do not refinish in dark colors because even in the semi-sterile environment we try to create, there are still minute dust particles that float through the air that can be seen on a dark surface.

 If you don't need a special color and are just trying to match the color of an existing toilet or countertop that is some variation of white or off-white, Jim has a great eye for color and can tint the pure white color he starts off with to get close to the color you're trying to match.

 Please note that fiberglass and acrylic shower floors, especially those that have been refinished before, sometimes get "hairy" - or fibrous - after prepping them for refinishing.
 When this happens, you may be able to see some small fibers or feel the texture of them after refinishing, but the refinished floor will still look great.
 If you put a magnifying glass to it, you may be able to see some fibers, however it doesn't affect the integrity of the refinishing in any way.

 IMPORTANT NOTE: If you are planning on replacing your shower doors, the time for refinishing is after the doors are removed and before the new doors are installed, so please allow this time when scheduling.